Octo-Labs/middleman-alias/README.md

 ## Usage

-First you need to activate the module in your `config.rb`.
+First you need to activate the module in your `config.rb`. *Make sure that it is the LAST thing activated.* It's important that other modules have the opportunity to do their own URL manipulations before the alias redirect pages are generated.

 ```
 activate :alias